NullixAT/framelix-docs/docs/storables/basics.md

 Let's break it down.

+## Ids

+Each saved storable has a unique id across ALL storables in the database.
+This is done by only one table has an auto_increment id, which is on `framelix__id`.
+At the time a storable is inserted the first time, a entry in `framelix__id` is generated which generates a new unique.
+This id is then used in the storables own table as primary key on column `id`.

+So the result is, if you only have an id and know nothing elase, you can find out the exact entry from the database, even you don't know the storable type, because this id is gueranteed to not be used for another storable.

 ## Property definition

 Properties in storables are defined via `PhpDoc` on the class with the `@property` annotation.
 The first section in the